Claudio Manela

 Claudio Manela (April 12, 1894 – November 1975) was a Filipino pitcher in the Negro leagues in the 1920s.
+He was the first Filipino-born baseball player to play in a recognized major league.

 A native of Cavite City, Philippines, Manela made his Negro leagues debut in 1921 with the Cuban Stars (West), and played for the Cuban Stars (East) in 1925.
-He also played minor league baseball in 1922 for the Hartford Senators.
+He also played minor league baseball in 1922 for the Hartford Senators, as well as Almendares of the Cuban League.
 Manela died in Newark, New Jersey in 1975 at age 81.